U.S. flag

 As part of a strategy to increase transparency, enhance efficiency, and reduce burden for states in the review and approval process of state plan amendments (SPA), CMS committed to providing a tool kit to assist states in the development of complete submissions, and facilitate quicker adjudication of SPA submissions.
 This page provides a collection of existing CHIP SPA templates for completing the templates that will be enhanced as more tools are developed.

-States apply for changes to their CHIP state plan using the CHIP State Plan Template (DOCX, 206.04 KB).
+States apply for changes to their CHIP state plan using the CHIP State Plan Template.
 Persons with disabilities having problems accessing the PDF files may call 410-786-0429 for assistance.
+To request a Word version of the CHIP State Plan, please contact your CHIP Project Officer.

 CHIP State Program Information